josh-jacobson/bloomtech-cs-lecture-notes/3_data_structures_and_algorithms_ii.md

 Elements can be added only at one end, the "rear", Elements can be removed only at the other end, the "front".
 We call adding to a queue "enqueueing", and removing from a queue "dequeueing".

 Use a linked list or dynamic array to implmement a queue.
+The linked list implementation has the advantage constant-time insertion and deletion.
+(All operations linear time with the array implementation)

 ### Implementing a Stack
 Elements can be added to or removed from a stack at only one end.
 Since we view this end as the "top" of the stack, we use the term "push" for add, and the term "pop" for remove.

-Use a linked list or dynamic array to implement a stack.
+Similarly, you can use a linked list (O(1) push/pop) or dynamic array (O(n) push/pop) to implement a stack.

 # Stacks and Queues in Python
 Python offers a double-ended queue (deque) to act as a stack/queue.
 It has some great built-in features: